Yunhan0816/TTB2020-virtual/README.md

 2. git push etc -- push your stuff first
 3. `gatsby build` -- this builds into the public folder
 4. `cd public` -- this will direct you to gh-pages
-5. git add -A, git commit -m "im awesome or something like that", git push etc -- push your changes
+5. git add -A, git commit -m "your commit messages", git push etc -- push your changes